39th Arkansas Infantry Regiment

 The regiment was mustered into service on June 17, 1862, at Trenton, Arkansas, remaining active through May 26, 1865.
 When Major-General Thomas C. Hindman began authorizing the creation of new infantry regiments within the Trans-Mississippi Department in the summer of 1862, he initially designated them as "Trans-Mississippi Rifle Regiments", and the new regiment being formed by Albert W. Johnson was designated as the 6th Trans-Mississippi Rifle Regiment.

 Another state regiment was also designated 39th Arkansas Infantry; that being successively commanded by Colonels Hart, McNeill, and Rogan.
 It was originally designated as the 39th Arkansas Infantry Regiment, but later redesignated as the 30th.
 The regiment served in the Trans-Mississippi Theater and participated in all of the principal engagements in the Trans-Mississippi Department before being disbanded on May 26, 1865.

-Organization
+Formation

-The 39th (Johnson's) Arkansas Infantry Regiment was organized in 1862 at Trenton, Arkansas.
+The 39th Arkansas Infantry Regiment was organized in 1862 at Trenton, Arkansas.
 Hindman assumed command of the Trans-Mississippi Department on May 30, 1862, and immediately began attempting to organize the Confederate forces in Arkansas.
 On June 15, 1862, Colonel Robert C. Newton, Hindman's Adjutant-General, wrote to Colonel Albert W. Johnson who was attempting to raise a regiment in Phillips County, Arkansas:

 In mid-July 1862, several companies, including a small battalion under Captain Daniel H. Ringo, were added to Colonel Johnson's regiment.
 Ringo was appointed Lieutenant-Colonel of the Regiment on July 19, 1862.
 By August 12, 1862, the new regiment was at Crystal Hill, north of Little Rock.
 Johnson received his official appointment as Colonel on August 15, with date of rank from June 8, 1862.
 In September and October, the regiment camped at Austin, Arkansas, and Des Arc.
 Johnson resigned on October 27 in order to report to Major-General John C. Breckinridge, East of the Mississippi River.
 Lieutenant-Colonel Ringo resigned the following day.
 In accepting their resignations, Hindman noted that the two men were not in good standing with the officers of the regiment.
 On November 3, 1862, Hindman issued Special Order Number 30:

 The regiment consisted of the following companies: